A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision Livestock Farming: Results and Analysis

 \subsection{Classification Performance Analysis}

 The derived classification model for heat stress events shows outstanding discriminative power.
 As depicted in Figure~\ref{fig:classification}, the model achieves an {AUC of 0.967} on the ROC curve and {0.946} on the Precision-Recall curve.
-The normalized confusion matrix reveals high classification accuracy for both Normal (0.94) and Stress (0.82) classes, with the optimal classification threshold identified at 38.630°C. The high precision (0.8411) and recall (0.8453) indicate its effectiveness for real-world deployment, capable of minimizing both costly false alarms and dangerous missed events.
+The normalized confusion matrix reveals high classification accuracy for both Normal (0.94) and Stress (0.82) classes, with the optimal classification threshold identified at 38.630°C. \x{This $38.630^{\circ}$C corresponds to the ROC-optimal \emph{operating point} of the classifier, obtained as the Youden-$J$ cut on the predicted-CBT axis.
+It is distinct from the $38.8^{\circ}$C clinical threshold that defines the ground-truth events: the operating point is a tunable decision boundary, whereas the clinical threshold is a fixed physiological criterion.
+Placing the operating point slightly below the clinical threshold provides earlier warning while leaving the definition of a heat-stress event unchanged.} The high precision (0.8411) and recall (0.8453) indicate its effectiveness for real-world deployment, capable of minimizing both costly false alarms and dangerous missed events.